eMotorcyclist

 - Advertisement -

-Royal Automobile Club’s Simms Medal awarded to MaevingRoyal Automobile Club’s Simms Medal awarded to Maeving for its innovative electric motorbikes designed and built in Britain.
+Royal Automobile Club’s Simms Medal Awarded To MaevingRoyal Automobile Club’s Simms Medal awarded to Maeving for its innovative electric motorbikes designed and built in Britain.

 Today an all-new electric motorcycle conceived and created in Britain received a prestigious award for ‘an outstanding contribution to motoring innovation’ by the Royal Automobile Club, in a special ceremony.